-Then again, the simplest answer may be that the Lowes are just just trying to hype their reality show, which Jeff Lowe promises will "fill in the blanks that Netflix left … and maybe even put some finality to the Don Lewis case"—referring to the mysterious disappearance of Baskin's former husband, which Exotic and others have long-attributed to Baskin herself.
-It's a theory which Lowe alluded to in a separate statement on the judgment, saying, "The possibility of human remains being buried on this land should make her feel right at home."
+Then again, the simplest answer may be that the Lowes are just trying to hype their reality show, which Jeff Lowe promises will "fill in the blanks that Netflix left … and maybe even put some finality to the Don Lewis case"—referring to the mysterious disappearance of Baskin's former husband, which Exotic and others have long-attributed to Baskin herself .
+It's a theory that Lowe alluded to in a separate statement on the judgment, saying, "The possibility of human remains being buried on this land should make her feel right at home."

 With so much of the horrifying injustice that's been done to Native Americans taking place in Oklahoma, a small, 16-acre token of restorative justice might be the best way to close out the disturbing story of Tiger King and the G.W.
 Zoo.